 This unit introduces students to the key issues facing adolescents and young adults in 21st-century Britain.

-Unit 6 Introduction to practical theology and young people
+Introduction to practical theology and young people (20 credits)

 This unit introduces students to some of the key doctrines and theological frameworks of the Christian faith.
 It will enable students to start to critique and evaluate these doctrines and relate them to the context and cultures of young people, and their mission and ministry practice with them.

-Unit 7 Introduction to mission to and with young people
+Introduction to mission to and with young people (20 credits)

 This unit introduces students to biblical, historical and contemporary concepts of mission, and relates it to their practice amongst young people.

-“The week has really opened me up to new delivering ideas of theological aspects to youth groups and has enabled me to feel more confident in my theological understanding so as I am not afraid to speak to my young people about theological perspectives and questions.”
+‘The week has really opened me up to new delivering ideas of theological aspects to youth groups and has enabled me to feel more confident in my theological understanding, so I am not afraid to speak to my young people about theological perspectives and questions.’

 Students completing this course could be employed by churches in a voluntary or paid capacity to work as part of their youth mission and ministry team.
 Students’ natural affinity with young people and creative communication methods will have been enhanced with Biblical and theological understanding, and this will give them the confidence to lead sessions as part of the youth ministry in the church or youth work in local schools and the community.